eclipse-esmf/esmf-vs-code-plugin/extension/README.md

 - Prefix `Go to Definition` inside Turtle files.
 - Two-level validation:
-  - Fast feedback on type from the regular Turtle parser diagnostics provided by the server.
+  - Fast feedback on type from the regular Turtle parser diagnostics provided by the server (appear in the editor and `Problems`).
-  - Heavy Aspect validation from the server for model-level issues.
+  - Heavy Aspect validation from the server for model-level issues (results shown in notifications and status bar).
 - Manual validation command:
   - `Turtle: Validate document now`
-- Standard diagnostics flow:
-  - errors appear in the editor
-  - errors appear in `Problems`

 ## Run The Server And Extension Together